-Lawsuit Filed For Limited Partners To Obtain Rightful Share Of Successful MRI Business In Oakland
+CPM Files Lawsuit for Limited Partners to Obtain Rightful Share of Successful MRI Business in Oakland

 Today, several former doctors and limited partners of a MRI facility located in Oakland filed a lawsuit in Alameda County Superior Court against the company, Magnetic Imaging Affiliates, LLC, which purchased the MRI facility in an alleged sweet-heart deal with the former partnership.

 In the mid-1980s when MRI technology was in its infancy, Alta Bates Hospital, now Sutter, established a MRI facility in the East Bay by telling local doctors and investors that having an MRI facility would greatly assist patients’ good health.
 A small group of doctors and others took the risk and invested in a limited partnership to start a MRI facility in the East Bay.
 Over time and increased contributions by the limited partnership of mainly doctors, the facility called Magnetic Imaging, located on Telegraph Avenue in Oakland, flourished and has provided MRI imaging for patients for over 30 years, helping many lives and contributing to the health of the community.